 There are lots of options available, from diamond shapes and settings, to full or half diamond bands.
 Diamonds are not just for brides either; more and more men are choosing diamond set wedding rings.

-If your style is more classic and understated, a plain, elegant wedding ring is the way to go.
+If your style is more classic and understated, a plain yet elegant wedding ring is the way to go.
 You can jazz it up a bit by choosing to have a patterned band.
+Adding a little texture to the metal is often a way to add character to the men's wedding band.

 Whatever you decide, be true to your own style, and don’t be swayed by trends.
 This is a ring you will wear for life.